 The Master of Arts (M.A.) program in Motor Learning & Control (Major Code: MTLG) is a program within Movement Sciences and Education in the Department of Biobehavioral Sciences (BBS).
-The program is designed to provide students with a broad background in movement sciences and related areas.
-This program is designed for students seeking broad study of motor learning and control.
+The program is designed to provide students with a broad background in movement sciences and related areas, including motor learning and control.
 Students with any undergraduate major will be considered.
 The program provides content relevant to students from a range of applied areas, including dance, Pilates, yoga, movement practitioners (e.g. Feldenkrais Method, Alexander technique), physical and occupational therapists, coaches, and trainers.
 Students can use this degree to advance their professional practice or to use as a stepping stone for subsequent application to medical, physical therapy, or occupational therapy schools, or doctoral study in kinesiology or rehabilitation sciences.